quinn0823/apple-siri-voice-navigation/README.md

 ## "Oh No!
 There's a Mistake!"

 I don't speak all these languages.
 While I've done my best to ensure accuracy, there may still be errors.
-If you find any, please **leave a comment** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page, or **make the correction directly here**.
+If you find any, please **leave a comment** on the [Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3404021712) or the [Issues](https://github.com/quinn0823/apple-siri-voice-navigation/issues) page, or **make the correction directly here**.
 Thank you!

 ## "Let Me Help You!"